Midnordic/music-master/content/docs/editor-basics/index.en.md

 You can then freely move the element anywhere on the editor canvas.
 Click and hold the left mouse button, drag the element, and release the button to drop it.

-## Creating Connections
+## Creating connections

-Each element in the editor has **nodes** that can be connected to other nodes.
+Each element in the editor has **slots** that can be connected to other slots.
 These connections enable automation of many processes occurring during track playback.
-You can read more about automation [here](/docs/playback-events).
-For now, let’s focus on the simple action of connecting two nodes together.
+You can read more about automation [here](/docs/events).
+For now, let’s focus on the simple action of connecting two slots together.

-To **create a connection** between two nodes, click the first node (a large dot), hold the mouse button, drag it to another node in a different element, and release.
-This creates a connection between the two nodes.
+To **create a connection** between two slots, click the first slot (a large dot), hold the mouse button, drag it to another slot in a different element, and release.
+This creates a connection between the two slots.

 {{< figure src="connections.jpg" caption="Fig. 7 - Connection between two tracks." class="docs-img" >}}

-To **break a connection**, simply click on the right node of the connection, drag it slightly away, and release the mouse button.
+To **break a connection**, simply click on the right slot of the connection, drag it slightly away, and release the mouse button.

-## Next Steps
+## Next steps

 This article only explains how to navigate the editor and work with its elements.
 To learn how to use specific editor elements, continue with the following articles.

-# Have Questions?
+# Have questions?

 {{< docs-contact >}}